Histiocytic Ulcerative Colitis, HCU (Chronic, Ulcerative Inflammation of the Large Intestine, Large Intestinal Ulcer) in cats

 Prognosis and follow-up care

 The prognosis for cats with histiocytic ulcerative colitis varies depending on the severity of the disease and the response to treatment.
-In many cases, the disease can be well managed with appropriate treatment and diet control, and affected cats can maintain a good quality of life.
+In many cases, the disease can be well managed with appropriate treatment and dietary control, and affected cats can maintain a good quality of life.

 Close cooperation with the veterinarian and regular check-ups are crucial to monitor the cat’s health and adjust treatment as needed.